SebastianJarosch/ChipCytometry-Image-Processing/README.md

 ﻿# ChipCytometry Image Processing
-Macros, data and code used in the publication <i>Jarosch, Koehlen et al. Multiplexed imaging and automated signal quantification in formalin-fixed paraffin-embedded tissues by ChipCytometry</i> (submitted).
-The analysis pipeline was developed for ChipCytometry data.
-Basically it can be used with every other image data (see image requirements for other imaging data at the end of this readme file).
+Macros, data and code used in the publication <i>Jarosch, Koehlen et al. Multiplexed imaging and automated signal quantification in formalin-fixed paraffin-embedded tissues by ChipCytometry</i> (submitted). <br>
+The analysis pipeline was developed for ChipCytometry data but usage with every other imaging data is implemented as well. (see image requirements for other imaging data at the end of this readme file).

 ![Image of Pipeline](https://github.com/SebastianJarosch/ChipCytometry-Image-Processing/blob/master/img/image.jpg)